mpodkolzin/RoboND-Rover-Project/README.md

 * The following steps were taken to process rover vision image and update Rover object attributes
 1. To compensate Rover rolling, image is rotated around center in the direction opposite to roll angle. (please see rotate_image helper function).
-To get roll and pitch angles I had to add correspongin attributes to Databucket class
+To get roll and pitch angles I had to add corresponding attributes to Databucket class
-2. To get rover map view applied perspective transorm
+2. To get rover map view, perspective transform was applied
-3. To get navigable area, applied thresholding (160,160,160) to warped image
+3. To get navigable area, thresholding (160,160,160) was applied to warped image
-4. To get obstacle area, inverted previously obtained navigable area
+4. To get obstacle area, previously obtained navigable area has been inverted (using numpy logical_not function)
-5. To get sample location, applied interval threshholding to warped image, with the following interval low = (100,100,20), high = (255,255,30).
+5. To get sample location, interval threshholding was applied to warped image, with the following interval low = (100,100,20), high = (255,255,30).

-* There are 2 videos in output folder
+* There are 2 videos in output the folder:
 1. **_test_mapping.mp4_** - based on provided test data
 2. **_test_mapping2.mp4_** - based on my recording